LunarWatcher/doesnotfail2ban/docs/spec/Types.md

 * Integer: 64-bit integer
 * Float: Double precision float

+Additionally, there are certain meta types based on base types:

+* Enum: strings with a restricted number of allowed values.
+See the field documentation for the specific allowed values.

 ## Duration

 A duration is a string or a number representing a, shock, duration of time.
 Strings consist of a number with a duration format marker, which must be one of the following: